 - Once preheated, generously spray the waffle iron with non-stick cooking spray and spoon about 1/2 cup of the batter onto the center of the iron and cook according to manufacturer’s instructions.

 - Once done, place on a cooling rack briefly to let steam roll off and crisp up a bit.
-Then transfer to serving plates in a 200-degree oven.
+Then transfer to serving plates in a 200-degree F (93 C) oven.
 Serve warm with almond butter, roasted stone fruit and maple syrup, or whatever toppings you desire.

-*Yields 3 large waffles (Plenty for 2 people) – double or triple for more as these make great freezer waffles to toast up in the mornings for a quick breakfast.
+*Recipe (as originally written) yields 3 large waffles (plenty for 2 people) – double or triple for more as these make great freezer waffles to toast up in the mornings for a quick breakfast.